PaulGilmartin/django-queryhunter/README.md

    The default is `None`, which means all modules touched within the context are profiled.
 - `max_sql_length`: An optional integer valued property which determines the maximum length of the SQL query printed.
    The default is None, meaning the entire SQL query is printed.
+- `count_threshold`: An integer valued property which determines the threshold for the number of queries executed on a line of code before it is logged.
+The default is 1.
+- `duration_threshold`: A float valued property which determines the threshold for the no. of seconds a line of code can spend executing before it is logged.
+The default is 0.0.

 Logging is compatible with the standard Python logging library and its [Django extension](https://docs.djangoproject.com/en/5.0/topics/logging/).